 The Facts Some charter schools have adoped unions, on January 10, 2010 the Los Angeles Times reported that unions there are even talking about starting their own charter schools.
 The concept is flexible.
 That is the whole point.
 Union resistance, however, has been very inflexible.

-Typical Opposition Position Poor performance in public schools is the parents fault.
+Typical Opposition Position Poor performance in public schools is parents' fault.

 Typical Opposition Position Reports show charters don’t do any better, and often do worse than regular public schools.
 For example, a June 2009 report from the Center for Research on Education Outcomes (CREDO) at Stanford University says that charters don’t do well.